BasicWolf/archived-kaylee/doc/src/loading.rst

 Loading Kaylee Object
 ---------------------

-An instance of :py:class:`Kaylee` can be created based on any configuration object described above.
+An instance of :py:class:`Kaylee` can be created based on any settings object described above.
 Kaylee object can be accessed via a global proxy from any part of the code::